 The Arc de Triomphe in Paris conveys a powerful historic symbol at the centre of the star-shaped “Place de l’Étoile”.
 It is one of Paris’ most famous monuments, ideally situated at the top of the Champs-Élysées.

-The Arc de Triomphe along the Historical Axis of Paris
+The Arc de Triomphe and Paris’ Historical Axis

-The Neoclassical design of the Arc de Triomphe by Jean Chalgrin (1739–1811) was inspired by the triumphal Arch of Titus in Rome.
+French architect Jean Chalgrin (1739–1811) designed the Neoclassical monument from the triumphal Arch of Titus in Rome.

 The Arc de Triomphe: a strong historic connotation